 We will only share your personal information:

 a with any third party on specific matters if you have consented to the disclosure

 b as required by law or regulations, by Courts/Tribunals, or Government or regulatory bodies/authorities

-c with service providers that we need to deal with for the purposes described in section 4 above including: our Fund administrator, insurers, mail houses, independent consultants and market research companies, auditors, actuaries and lawyers, web hosting companies, web and application developers, online calculator providers, our Member Direct platform partners, other superannuation, pension and investment fund trustees or administrators if you transfer your investment to another fund, and other organisations for the purposes described in section 4 above.
+c with service providers/third parties that we need to deal with for the purposes described in section 4 above including: our Fund administrator, insurers, your employer, mail houses, independent consultants and market research companies, auditors, actuaries and lawyers, web hosting companies, web and application developers, online calculator providers, our Member Direct platform partners, other superannuation, pension and investment fund trustees or administrators if you transfer your investment to another fund, and other organisations for the purposes described in section 4 above.